Step 4: Full View

 Should Engineer A present the generator rebuild as a fully legitimate option with equal structural prominence alongside solar in the board report, or subordinate it to the solar transition as a secondary fallback consistent with stakeholder preferences?

-Present Both Options With Equal Prominence Board's choice Structure the board report so that the generator rebuild and solar transition receive equal structural weight, with an honest comparative analysis of reliability, cost, carbon emissions, and grid stress implications for each.
+O1 Structure the board report so that the generator rebuild and solar transition receive equal structural weight, with an honest comparative analysis of reliability, cost, carbon emissions, and grid stress implications for each.
 Engineer A does not editorially favor solar simply because stakeholders have expressed a preference for carbon reduction.
+Board's choice

 The Completeness and Non-Selectivity principle and the Stakeholder Pressure Non-Distortion constraint require Engineer A to resist organizational political pressure to present solar as the only viable path.
 The Fossil Fuel Reliability Retention Legitimate Option Presentation Obligation requires the generator rebuild to be presented as a legitimate choice when it provides superior reliability at equivalent cost with material public welfare implications.
 Competing: the Sustainable Development Advocacy Obligation under Code Section III.2.d creates a professional disposition favorable to the solar transition, and presenting the fossil-fuel option prominently may be perceived as undermining the organization's sustainability goals.